 Bonds set for 2 arrested in Middletown dismemberment case

 Sep.
-21—WARREN COUNTY — Middletown police have made two arrests in a homicide that happened Monday night on Stone Path Drive.
+22—WARREN COUNTY — Middletown police have made two arrests in a homicide that happened Monday night on Stone Path Drive.

 A man walked into the police department lobby Tuesday and stated he had dismembered a body, said Sgt.
 Earl Nelson.
 Officers responded to the residence in the 5600 block of Stone Path for a welfare check and found blood and the victim, a male.
 The body was found on the first floor of the house.